-The United Nations Framework on Climate Change (UNFCCC), together with the UK Government, which is serving as the COP 26 Presidency right now, and hosting the 26th UN Climate Change Conference of the Parties (COP 26) from 1st to 12th November, 2021; will be held at the Scottish Event Campus (SEC), in Glasgow; which was unfortunately had to be postponed last year, although was scheduled at Madrid, Spain at COP 25 to take place, during November-December 2020, due to the Global Corona COVID-19 Pandemic.
-The exact date would be determined latter, following consultation with parties.
+The United Nations Framework on Climate Change (UNFCCC), together with the UK Government, in Partnership with Italy, which is serving as the COP 26 Presidency right now, and hosting the 26th UN Climate Change Conference of the Parties (COP 26) from 1st to 12th November, 2021; will be held at the Scottish Event Campus (SEC), in Glasgow; which was unfortunately had to be postponed last year, although was scheduled at Madrid, Spain at COP 25 to take place, during November-December 2020, due to the Global Corona COVID-19 Pandemic.

-With 1.15°C Rise Of global temperature, while we are going through the climate emergency like, alarming situation and trying to focus now, for more and more aggressive Climate Actions, unexpectedly all of us, again started experiencing an another serious threat, got added to our survival now - COVID 19 Pandemic; which has largely, in fact hijacked and is still diverting most of our proposed climate investments into meeting the health sector needs.
+With 1.15oC Rise Of global temperature, while we are going through the climate emergency like, alarming situation and trying to focus now, for more and more aggressive Climate Actions, unexpectedly all of us, again started experiencing an another serious threat, got added to our survival i.e COVID 19 Pandemic; which has largely, in fact hijacked and is still diverting most of our proposed climate investments into meeting the health sector needs.

-Postponing the timing of this crucial UN Climate Summit i.e. COP 26 is no doubt, not only a big blow to our ongoing global climate action agenda, but also is set to adversely impact, our speed in the journey of our collective planning and joint future climate actions, those scheduled ahead, that could have rolled under Paris Agreement in near future.
+Postponing the timings of this crucial UN Climate Summit i.e. COP 26 last year was no doubt, not only a big blow to our ongoing global climate action agenda, but also adversely impacted, our speed in the journey of our collective planning and joint future climate actions, those scheduled ahead, that could have rolled under, Paris Agreement in near future.
 But since today COVID 19 has already impacted hugely, creating the unprecedented health crisis, the world really needs to get together to fight this dangerous virus and also support those most vulnerable to the economic fallout at the same time.

 In fact, today, in this hour of a health crisis and the climate emergency, we cannot afford to tackle one or the other.
 We are unfortunately left with no choices.
 We must deal the both at the highest possible priority with an integrated approach.
 The both serve as tragic reminders that these global risks require immediate joint collective actions.
 Leaders need to work together, to identify the priority challenges and get prepared well in advance, share information and mobilize enough resources to make their own citizens and others, much stable, safer and healthy.
 As countries move forward with their revised national climate plans and set new commitments under the Paris Agreement, it is critically important that they take the necessary time to adjust to the current situation, while also aiming to achieve the highest possible ambitions, aiming strongest climate actions.
 It's is a matter of positive sign that a number of smaller developing economies have, already initiated the lead role by announcing that they would come forward with enhanced plans for further lowing the carbon intensity of their GDP.
 But now we need more of that large economies should step-up more of their ambitious targets.
 These national climate plans should not be derailed from the recovery, but instead should be an integral part of national efforts to create enough jobs, boost growth, reduce health risks, and build more resilient economies.